 Which free VPNs have US servers?

 Many free VPNs offer US servers as part of their free tier, though the server count and performance vary.
 ProtonVPN Free, Windscribe Free, TunnelBear Free, and Hide.me Free are common options, but availability and speeds can change, so always verify the current offering on the provider’s site.
-How to use edge free vpn for safe browsing with edge secure network setup and best practices

 Can I use a free VPN for streaming in the US?